-- Explain what will be required of each person to participate in the clinical trial, including the number of provider visits, tests, and the schedule of treatment.
+Explain what will be required of each person to participate in the clinical trial, including the number of doctor visits, tests, and the schedule of treatment.

 Clinical trials also have certain rules called “eligibility criteria” that help structure the research and keep patients safe.
 You and the research team will carefully review these criteria together.